 Skip to main content

-Journal Club
+Journal Club and Fireside Chats

-All are welcome to participate!
+All students are welcome to participate!
 Third- and fourth-year students are required to present at least once per year.
 The topic isn’t restricted to research specialties—it can be on programming, academic resources, or anything else other students might find useful.
 First- and second-year students are encouraged to attend Journal Club, but are not required to do so.
 Students in their third year and beyond are asked to attend and support their peers when not leading a meeting; while it is understood that you may occasionally miss a session for personal or professional reasons, the expectation is that you will attend at least 75% of the year’s journal club meetings.

-Guidelines
+Journal Club Guidelines

 • All attendees should read/review in advance the article, software package, and/or other background material provided by the speaker.
 Here is a good intro: How to Read the Statistical Methods Literature.